IUPAC-InChI/InChI/INCHI-1-TEST/tests/test_library/README.md

 Note that validation isn't available for `compound3d` (PubChem doesn't provide file hashes).

+## Multithreading tests

+Test the thread safety of the InChI library by running

+`python INCHI-1-TEST/tests/test_library/test_multithreading.py`

+The script triggers a segfault should the thread safety of the library be compromised.

 ## Invariance tests

 Invariance tests are meant to detect problems with InChI's canonicalization algorithm.